 Dumpfile is used to call file:open/2, and Filename is used to call dbg:trace_port(file, Filename).
-Please see the appropriate documentation.
+Please see file:open/2 and dbg:trace_port/2.

-'''

-file| {file, Filename}
+file | {file, Filename}

-'''

 Reads the file Filename and creates raw profile data that is stored in RAM by the fprof server.
 If the option file is given, or none of these options are given, the file "fprof.trace" is read.
 The call will return when the whole trace has been read with the return value ok if successful.
 This option is not allowed with the start or stop options.